 [ix] primary & secondary schools benefiting 100.06 lakh students and

-Experience suggests that banks have been since 1969 till date receiving Government’s mandates, which have to be strictly complied with from time to time.
-This has impacted seriously on banks’ having lost initiatives for developing business from commercial view point in rural areas that have unfathomable reservoir of unexploited resources, which can be developed with the aid of science, technology & financial services.
+Experience suggests that banks have been since 1969 to date receiving Government mandates, which have to be strictly complied with from time to time.
+This has impacted seriously on banks’ having lost initiatives for developing business from a commercial viewpoint in rural areas that have an unfathomable reservoir of unexploited resources, which can be developed with the aid of science, technology & financial services.

-Improvement in rural infrastructure, education of all rural households, training them to improve their inherited skills and acquire new skills, provision of modern tools and equipment will enhance productive use of bank credit and facilitate banks to introduce new banking technology to minimize cost of lending.
+Improvement in rural infrastructure, education of all rural households, training them to improve their inherited skills and acquire new skills, provision of modern tools, and equipment will enhance productive use of bank credit and facilitate banks to introduce new banking technology to minimize the cost of lending.

-Cooperative credit structure [short-term & long-term] as a whole has been since 1980s manifesting financial, organizational & managerial weaknesses.
-It needs significant amount of resources for its financial revival & developing managerial competence.
-There has been plethora of expert committee reports, of which the latest has been the Vaidyanathan Committee reports for its financial revival.
+Cooperative credit structure [short-term & long-term] as a whole has been since the 1980s manifesting financial, organizational & managerial weaknesses.
+It needs a significant amount of resources for its financial revival & developing managerial competence.
+There have been a plethora of expert committee reports, of which the latest has been the Vaidyanathan Committee reports for its financial revival.